Cybersecurity and Applied AI career insights

 UEBA catches threats that rule-based detection misses, such as compromised accounts behaving differently from the legitimate user.
 SOC analysts triage UEBA alerts that flag unusual behavior.
 Security engineers tune behavioral models to reduce false positives.
 Understanding how UEBA works helps analysts interpret alerts and explain findings during investigations.

-Cybersecurity professionals who regularly work with User and Entity Behavior Analytics include SOC Analyst, Security Engineer, Security Architect.
+Cybersecurity professionals who work with User and Entity Behavior Analytics include SOC Analyst, Security Engineer, Security Architect.
 These roles apply User and Entity Behavior Analytics knowledge within the Security Products & Platforms domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.